anasabuhussein/bigrestaurants/README.md

 ### Uses
 >The poject can use by phone platforms or web platform for access to this services; and use to increase user  of restaurants and malls and provide best service from them and make user are satisfied.

+### Future Work
+> Make project support malls api service and delivery man service. and add it to project and endpoints.

 ### Endpoints
 	* Dishes :